Construction helmet service life

 A construction helmet is an important safety tool for anyone working in construction or other industries where there is a risk of head injury.
 It is therefore essential that a construction helmet is in good condition and complies with safety standards.
 But what is the service life of a construction helmet and when is it time to replace a construction helmet?

-Moreover, the service life of a construction helmet also depends on the brand and model.
+Moreover, the service life of a construction helmet also depends on the brand and the model.
 Investing is quality also positively affects the service life of a construction helmet.

 How do you know when it's time to replace your construction helmet?